Merrill's Marauders: Operations

-In early 1944, the Marauders were organized as a light infantry assault unit, with mule transport for their 60 mm mortars, bazookas, ammunition, communications gear, and supplies.
+In early 1944, the Marauders were organized as an elite light infantry assault unit, with mule transport for their 60 mm mortars, bazookas, ammunition, communications gear, and supplies.
 Although the 5307th's three battalions were equivalent to a regimental-size unit, its lack of organic heavy weapons support meant the force had a combat power less than that of a single regular American infantry battalion, a fact that General Stilwell and his NCAC staff did not always appreciate.
 Without heavy weapons support, the unit would have to rely on flexibility and surprise to outfight considerably larger Japanese forces.

-A little known secret to the Marauders' success was the inclusion of fourteen Japanese-American Military Intelligence Service translators assigned to the unit, including future Army Rangers and Military Intelligence Hall of Fame inductee Roy Matsumoto.
+A little known secret to the Marauders' success was the inclusion of fourteen Japanese-American Military Intelligence Service translators assigned to the unit, including future United States Army Rangers (Army Rangers) and Military Intelligence Hall of Fame inductee Roy Matsumoto.

 Weight was critical to the Marauders, and the need for a compact, lightweight field ration was essential; unfortunately, the best solution, the dry Jungle ration, at 4,000 calories per day, had been discontinued for cost reasons in 1943.
 On the advice of Army supply officers in Washington, General Stilwell and his G-4 staff determined that a one-per-day issuance of the U.S. Army's 2,830 calorie K ration (one K ration = three meals) would be sufficient to maintain the Marauders in the field.
 While compact, the K ration not only had fewer calories but less bulk, and included some components so unappetizing as to be thrown away by many users.

 On the advice of British General Orde Wingate, the force was divided into two self-contained combat teams per battalion.
 In February 1944, in an offensive designed to disrupt Japanese offensive operations, three battalions in six combat teams (coded Red, White, Blue, Khaki, Green, and Orange) marched into Burma.
 On 24 February, the force began a 1,000-mile march over the Patkai range and into the Burmese jungle behind Japanese lines.
 A total of 2,750 Marauders entered Burma; the remaining 247 men remained in India as headquarters and support personnel.

 While in Burma, the Marauders were usually outnumbered by Japanese troops from the 18th Division, but always inflicted many more casualties than they suffered.
 Led by Kachin scouts, and using mobility and surprise, the Marauders harassed supply and communication lines, shot up patrols, and assaulted Japanese rear areas, in one case cutting off the Japanese rearguard at Maingkwan.
 Near Walawbum, a town believed by General Stilwell's NCAC staff to be lightly held, the 3rd Battalion killed some 400–500 enemy soldiers.

 The Japanese were continually surprised by the heavy, accurate volume of fire they received when attacking Marauder positions.
 Its combat-experienced officers had carefully integrated light mortar and machine gun fires, and virtually every man was armed with a self-loading or automatic weapon in which he had trained to a high level of marksmanship.
 In March they severed Japanese supply lines in the Hukawng Valley.